Best Tablets under $500 2026: 13 Compared (10 Sources)

 Summary

-The sub-$500 tablet market in spring 2026 has matured into the strongest field the category has ever seen.
+The sub-$500 tablet market in May 2026 is the strongest and most competitive the category has ever seen, with 13 viable options across Apple, Samsung, Lenovo, OnePlus, Google, Amazon, and now Motorola.
 The Apple iPad 11 (~$299-349, $349 MSRP) remains the consensus best tablet for most people, delivering Apple's A16 chip, 128GB base storage, and the deepest tablet app ecosystem at the lowest price of any current iPad.
 For Android users, the Samsung Galaxy Tab S10 FE (~$379-449, $499 MSRP) is the standout pick with its 10.9-inch 90Hz display, included S Pen, IP68 water resistance, and Samsung's industry-leading 7 years of software updates. [src1, src2, src5]

 ModelPriceDisplayProcessorStorageBattery LifeStylusBest ForBuy